XoTourLiff/Forti-audit/README.md

 ## Prepare your Environment

 ## Usage
-Both scripts require JSON files in the same directory:
+Both scripts require JSON files in their same directory:
 - `policycheck-forti.json` for policy analysis
 - `objectscheck.json` for connectivity testing